omerb784/MerkelMain/README.md

 **App functionalities**
 1. OOP based project, main used only to init the app.
-2. Read,tokenise and validate data received from csv file.
+2. Read,tokenise and validate data received from csv file/user input.
-3. Read,tokenise and validate user input.
-4.
+3. Create and implement logic to match asks to bids (OrderBook::matchAskToBid)